srknzl/srknzl/README.md

 </p>

-* My name is Serkan Özel👋 I am a backend developer at who loves technology and coding.
+* Hi there👋 I am a backend developer at who loves technology and coding.
 I am sharing the things that I done here.
 Have fun!

 <p align="center">